What makes a remake? Not even developers really know.

 “Coming back to Resident Evil 3 with all the modern technology available to us now ... really helped us realize some of the goals of the original game that were hindered by limitations at the time,” said Fabiano.
 “In our effort to keep it fresh for returning fans we’ve made some changes that we felt would be a good fit with modernized gameplay, but again we wanted to stay true to the essence of the original game.”
 These changes, such as improved graphics, more substantial cutscenes, and a switch to an over-the-shoulder camera perspective, were made because 2020’s technology “helped us realize some of the goals of the original game that were hindered by limitations at the time,” said Fabiano.

 Often, the spirit of the original is an invaluable resource.
-“What’s appealing about developing a remake is that creators who were captivated by the original can come together to work on the project,” said Hamaguchi.
+“What’s appealing about developing a remake is that creators who were captivated by the original can come together to work on the project,” said Naoki Hamaguchi, the “Final Fantasy VII: Remake” co-director.
 “In this way, it’s easier for the development team to align their creative intent, and development itself becomes something very fulfilling.”

 Stacey Henley is a writer who covers pop culture.
 She has previously written for IGN, Polygon, Eurogamer and more.
 Find her on Twitter @FiveTacey.